 The Edible Fly

 Here is one that seems to shock people and get a ton of attention.
 Watch as Dr. René Belloq (Paul Freeman) keeps delivering his lines as a fly enters his mouth and does not exit (around 20 seconds in the clip above).

 Why I Love watching it Letterboxed - The Pistol

 If you were a child of the Eighties you probably saw Raiders a couple of times in the theater.
 It was big and beautiful on that giant screen.
 Then it became small and dingy on our television sets.
 When I was finally able to see the film in the “Letterboxed” format I was thrilled to see a tiny moment like the one above come back to life.
 Indy is taken to a bar to meet Belloq and we just assume that it is a normal bar.
 It is in fact stocked with Belloq’s goons.
 On the small screen, the pistol being handed off is lost because the focus (or cropping) of the scene remains on Indy and Belloq (see it at approximately 00:54).
 It's a great trick by Speilberg to build tension for the audience.
 We know Indy is in trouble, but he doesn't.
 All that is gone in what we used to call the "cropped" or "pan and scan version".
 Thankfully, television sets look more like theater screens now.

 The Meat Cleaver

-The sword fight, or lack there of, has its own story that involves the crew having dysentery and thus prompting Ford to drawing his gun and shooting the Swordsmen dead.
-However, is you take notice of the butcher behind Indy (at the 00:09 mark) his cleaver never actually makes direct contact with the cutting board.
+The sword fight, or lack there of, has its own story that involves the crew having dysentery and thus prompting Ford to draw his gun and shoot the Swordsmen dead.
+However, is you take notice of the butcher, behind Indy (at the 00:09 mark), his cleaver never actually makes direct contact with the cutting board.

 Have anything else you would like to add?
 Please post it in the comments below.